-Projected per of Stops
+Enter Projected Goals (Number of Stops only)

-Yes No Traffic Enforcement Activities FY 2018 FY 2019 FY 2020
+Yes No Traffic Enforcement Activities FY 2021 FY 2022 FY 2023

-• CMV with Inspection 1190 1190 1190
+CMV with Inspection 1190 1190 1190

-( CMV without Inspection 0 0 0
+CMV without Inspection 0 0 0

-© Non-CMV 40 40 40
+Non-CMV 40 40 40

-© Comprehensive and high visibility in high risk locations and corridors (special enforcement details) 96 96 96
+Comprehensive and high visibility in high risk locations and corridors (special enforcement details) 96 96 96

-In order to be eligible to utilize Federal funding for Non-CMV traffic enforcement, the FAST Act requires that the State must maintain an average number of safety activities which include the number of roadside inspections, carrier investigations, and new entrant safety audits conducted in the State for Fiscal Years 2004 and 2005.
+In order to be eligible to utilize Federal funding for Non-CMV traffic enforcement, States must maintain an average number of safety activities which include the number of roadside inspections, carrier investigations, and new entrant safety audits conducted in the State for Fiscal Years 2014 and 2015.

 The table below displays the information you input into this plan from the roadside inspections, investigations, and new entrant safety audit sections.
-Your planned activities must at least equal the average of your 2004/2005 activities.
+Your planned activities must at least equal the average of your 2014/2015 activities.

-FY 2020 Planned Safety Activities
+FY 2022 Planned Safety Activities

-Inspections Investigations New Entrant Sum of FY 2020 Average 2004/05 Safety Audits Activities Activities
+Inspections Investigations New Entrant Safety Audits Sum of FY 2022 Average 2014 Activities Activities

-7677 18 280 7975 7975
+7677 18 280 7975 6070

-Describe how the State will monitor its traffic enforcement efforts to ensure effectiveness, consistency, and correlation to FMCSA's national traffic enforcement priority.
+Describe how the State will report on, measure and monitor its traffic enforcement efforts to ensure effectiveness, consistency, and correlation to FMCSA's national traffic enforcement priority.

 The primary traffic enforcement offense noted on inspection reports is speeding.
 DMV Inspectors also actively search for seatbelt and hand held device violations.
-Vermont DMV completes about eight specific traffic enforcement patrols per month (96/year) in high risk areas, as well as some group traffic enforcement saturation patrol events.
-Each traffic enforcement patrol is about 4 hours.
+Vermont DMV completes on average eight specific traffic enforcement patrols per month (96/year) in high risk areas, as well as some group traffic enforcement saturation patrol events.
+Each individual traffic enforcement patrol is about 4 - 8 hours.
 Each group traffic enforcement event is about 8 hours.
-Vermont will attempt to document 150 traffic enforcement inspections with a documented speed violation per quarter.
+Vermont will attempt to complete 150 traffic enforcement inspections with a documented speed violation per quarter.
 1. Vermont will complete 1190 CMV traffic enforcement stops with inspection each year.
 This can be monitored in Gotham.
 2. Vermont will not complete CMV traffic enforcement stops without inspections.
 This is monitored in Valcour, DMVs Incident Management System.
 3. Vermont will complete 40 traffic stops for non-CMV unsafe driving around CMVs each year.
 This is monitored in Valcour, DMVs Incident Management System.
 4. Vermont will complete 150 traffic enforcement inspections with a speed violation per quarter.
-This is documented through Gotham.
+This is documented through FMCSA databases.